NachuT/cataract/README.md

 **Cataract Detection Algorithm Using CNNs + Vision Testing**

 ---
+Files other than `main.py` and `model.pth` are parts of the model training and testing not the final product.
 ### To Run the Application:
 1. Place `main.py` and `model.pth` into your code editor.
 2. Install the required dependencies by running the following command: